 Microphones placed on a stage and on an actor’s body are used, not necessarily to amplify, but to send sonic information to my computer.
 I process the sound, set it loose on the audience and performers, and become an active piece of the production.
 I essentially play a live score that uses actors’ voices and ambient sound from the stage as raw material.

 My formal training is in acting, which I received at the University of Northern Iowa, earning a BA in Theatre, and at the University of Washington's Professional Actor Training Program in Seattle, where I earned my MFA.
 My teachers there - Steven Pearson, Robyn Hunt, Corey Hansen, Cathy Madden, Judith Shahn - taught me a “whole body” approach to the stage, incorporating elements of the Suzuki method, mime, physical balance, and centering, the Alexander Technique, and Linklater Voice training.

 I appeared on numerous stages in Seattle and New York and toured with Cirque du Soleil for one year.
 I stopped pursuing a career as an actor to focus on Sound Design in 2005.

-I grew up in Southeast Kansas, attended school in Iowa and Seattle, spent ten years in Brooklyn, and currently live and work in Washington, DC.
+I grew up in Southeast Kansas, attended school in Iowa and Seattle, spent ten years in Brooklyn, eight years in Washington, DC, and currently live and work in upstate New York.